pallets/flask/docs/tutorial/templates.rst

 layout.html
 -----------

-This template contains the HTML skeleton, the header and a link to log in (or log out if the user was already logged in).
+This template contains the HTML skeleton, the header, and a link to log in (or log out if the user was already logged in).
 It also displays the flashed messages if there are any.
 The ``{% block body %}`` block can be replaced by a block of the same name (``body``) in a child template.